ac-inscript/Learning-Wikidata/README.md

   - Testi Latini: https://www.wikidata.org/wiki/Wikidata%3ATesti_latini
   - Ancient Greece: https://www.wikidata.org/wiki/Wikidata%3AWikiProject_Ancient_Greece
   - On Wikibase (the difference between Wikibase and Wikidata will be better explain in other chapters) Greek Metrical Inscriptions: https://wiki.digitalclassicist.org/Greek_Metrical_Inscriptions

+## Get started
+The next steps are the following:
+1. Create a new account: https://auth.wikimedia.org/wikidatawiki/wiki/Special:CreateAccount?useformat=desktop&usesul3=1%C2%A2ralauthLoginToken=3bd4a84af90943527477e13a18bab57c
+2. Add a babel (or the languages the user is confident with so to clarify in which language the edits are to be made): https://en.wikipedia.org/wiki/Wikipedia:Babel#Instructions
+3. Start editing with "create a new item" to put oneself to the test: https://www.wikidata.org/wiki/Special:NewItem

+## The editing
+There are two tipes of editing, one is the manual editing and the other is the masss editing.
+The first is done directly via the Wikidata interface, allowing for precise, context-aware contributions.
+Editors can verify sources, correct details, and add nuanced data.
+Though slower than automated methods, it ensures semantic accuracy and reflects Wikidata’s collaborative and human-centered approach.
+The latter refers to large-scale data updates using tools like QuickStatements, OpenRefine, or bots.
+It enables fast and consistent integration of datasets across many items, supporting institutional and research projects.
+This method boosts efficiency but requires strict adherence to data models and community guidelines to maintain quality and avoid duplication.

+## How's data structured?
+Though not strictly necessary to the basic knowledge of editing, I argue that it is still important to know how the data we want to add into the database are to be stored.
+To understand this, we need to take a step back.
+The data is structured in triples following the Resource Descriptive Framework (RDF).
+So, as we all speak a language with a subject, a predicate and an object, we must consider this structure as a proper grammar connection.
+Moreover, the links between those nodes are logical, that is I cannot say anything that contradicts the logical rules (otherwise I would violate the contraints, as will be discussed later on).
+For instance, as one cannot say "The color of the river is mother" - obviously the interlocutor would expect to hear a color and not a family member, a database will exclude this statement as logical.